Frequently Asked Questions (FAQs)

 Will people notice that I have an implant when I smile?

-A: If the treatment is rendered correctly, no one should be able to detect that you have an implant when you smile.
+A: If the treatment is rendered correctly, no one should be able to differentiate an implant from a natural tooth when you smile.

 May I just put a plastic (composite) filling in a tooth that has a deep cavity?